Table of Contents

 Music in group settings, such as classes, chorus, band, and mental health music therapy groups, can improve social skills, foster a sense of community, and reduce feelings of isolation in teens who struggle with depression.
 Music is often implemented in mental health treatment programs for youth in individual and group settings, often as a way to complement traditional talk therapies.

-Although music is often used as a healing tool for mental health recovery, it can also cause teens harm in some situations.
+Although music is often used as a tool for mental health recovery, it can also cause teens harm in some situations.
 A few ways music can be harmful to developing teens include [1]:

 - Inappropriate Content: Teens who are already at-risk for behavioral problems and listen to songs with violent or sexually explicit lyrics may be at an increased risk of aggression, substance abuse, and unsafe sex.